matthewroot/root-readme/README.md

 ### Chapter 2: State College

-- Enrolled at Penn State University to study Computer Science.
+- I enrolled at Penn State University to study Computer Science.
+It was my dream to open my own videogame studio as a technical founder.
 - About two years in, I got freaked out about being pigeon-holed as a programmer in a cubicle for the rest of my life.
 In a moment of panic, I switched my major to Electrical Engineering (EE).
-- Focused my EE degree on optics, lasers, and antenna design.
+- Focused my EE degree on antenna design, lasers, and optics.
 - Loved being in college so much that I stuck around for half of a super-duper senior year.
 I think anyone who only goes for a fifth year of undergrad isn't truly dedicated to the cause.
-- Finally graduated with what I'm sure is one of the lowest GPAs in PSU Engineering history for someone who actually completed a degree.

 ### Chapter 3: Various

 - Moved back to NOVA and took a job as an EE with a large government contractor.
 - Spent the next three years working on full-scale military flight simulators and sliding into misery.
 - Met my now-wife and let her convince me we should both quit our jobs we didn't like.
 She took a traveling contract gig and we set off.
 I had zero plan about what I would do for my career.
 The only certainty was that I didn't want to be an EE any longer.
+- Started our fantastic voyage in the booming metropolis of South Boston, VA.
+I spent those three months contemplating life and future career possibilities.
 - Ended up in Houston, TX for a year.
 Tried to jumpstart a freelance writing career.
 Made about $250 total but had some cool experiences.
 - Started bartending and teaching SAT prep classes to help with bills.
 Realized neither of these were great longterm options and that I should be doing something more with my life.
 - Decided to try to get back into software engineering, my first passion, and move to the mecca for it, San Francisco.
 Taught myself SQL in a weekend and started coding again in Java.